kekyo/MarkTheRipper/README.md

 If you look at the content, you can probably guess what happens:
 MarkTheRipper simply converts the keywords and body into HTML and inserts it into the template.
-So, when customizing it for your site, you can apply the various techniques used in common site implementations as is, with few restrictions.
+Therefore when customizing a template, common HTML/JavaScript techniques can be applied as is, and there are no restrictions.

+(MarkTheRipper is written in .NET, but the user does not need to know about .NET)

 Let's generate the site as is.
 Generating a site is very easy: